 Likewise, the participants that will be involved in “the wedding of the Lamb” can also be categorized into the same six groups.
 We begin by addressing “the wedding party” which are those responsible for inviting those the attendants and guest.

-“Our Father in heaven” is The Male Parent of “the Bridegroom.”
+“Our Father in heaven” is The Father of “the Bridegroom.”

 - “The kingdom of heaven may be compared to a king who gave a wedding feast for his son.